hamavid/hamavid/src/hannah/about.md

 ### Blog

 ### Siteations
-This site is built with Metalsmith, with inspiration from [a great tutorial](https://neustadt.fr/essays/crafting-a-simple-blog-with-metalsmith/) by Parimal Satyal.
+This site itself is another project that I periodically work on.
+It is currently built with Metalsmith, with inspiration from [a great tutorial](https://neustadt.fr/essays/crafting-a-simple-blog-with-metalsmith/) by Parimal Satyal.
 The design is adapted from the [portfolio](http://www.w3schools.com/w3css/tryw3css_templates_portfolio.htm) CSS template from W3-schools, and the handwriting-style font is created with [myscriptfont.com](http://myscriptfont.com).